jullanggit/rebos-file-manager/README.md

-A (dot)file manager for rebos.
+A (dot)file manager (intended for use in rebos).
 Intended File-structure:

 ```
 .config/rebos